For the perfect mini break, Malta is somewhere you should add to your 2017 bucket list.

 I already wrote a post on the best places to eat and drink in Malta and there are some vegetarian and vegan suggestions in there too.
 So, be sure to check that out.

 But, in short, if you love fresh food with a Mediterranean influence, you’ll be spoilt for choice.
-Malta’s location again means you can’t much fresher than locally caught that day fish, like what I had in Giovanni.
+Malta’s location again means you can’t much fresher than locally caught fish of the day, which is exactly what I had at Giannini.

 Eating out and traditional Maltese food